AUDITION FOR US

 What to prepare

-Selected applicants will be asked to prepare a contrasting programme of 3-4 pieces (maximum 15 mins, excerpts are permitted) of classical/lighter genre repertoire to suit both traditional concert and outreach audiences.
+Selected applicants for live auditions will be asked to prepare a contrasting programme of 3-4 pieces (maximum 15 mins, excerpts are permitted) of classical/lighter genre repertoire to suit both traditional concert and outreach audiences.
 There will usually be a short, informal chat with the panel after performing.

 Applicants are encouraged to deliver as much of their programme as possible without using scores (within reason) to allow for full expression while performing.